 Summary of Objections The Council's response to the objections The realisation of the current proposal would result in a change in the learning environment for all pupils.
 However, it is recognised that the transition may prove to be more challenging for pupils with additional learning needs (ALN).
 All practical steps are taken to minimise disruption and to assist pupils with any transfer.
 Pupils with ALN who currently attend Ysgol y Graig and Ysgol Talwrn will continue to receive the level of support required to meet their needs.
 The proposal also offers the possibility of developing more expertise and capacity to address the needs of more vulnerable and more able and talented pupils.
 Safeguarding would remain a priority.
 Overall, pupils' standards in both key stages are consistently good and the performance of both schools is generally consistent.
 It could therefore be argued that class sizes do not make a difference to the standard of education.
 19. The size of the expanded school Is it large enough?
 Will it fill up quickly?
-The Authority is of the opinion that the proposal under consideration would provide sufficient places for the maximum number of pupils at the school in the next few years, i.e. 419.
-This number based on the following considerations: Between 2019 and 2024, the number of pupils at Ysgol Talwrn is projected to fall from 40 to 37 which is an 8% decrease.
-During the same time period, the number of pupils at Ysgol y Graig is projected to increase from 324 to 334 which is a 3% increase.
-The forecasts confirm that pupil numbers will increase to a total of 371 in both schools by 2024.
-In addition, there is a need to consider new housing developments in the catchment area and the primary school-age children that will arise from these.
-The number of primary school-aged children resulting from the new housing developments is shown in the table below: School Proposed housing developments in the catchment area to 2026 children Y Graig 397 67 - 143 Talwrn 6 1 - 2 Evidence suggests that every household in Anglesey has an average of 0.17 children of primary school-age.
+Between 2019 and 2024, the number of pupils at Ysgol Talwrn is projected to fall from 40 to 37 decrease.
+During the same time period, the number of pupils at Ysgol y Graig is projected to increase which is a 3% increase.
+The forecasts confirm that pupil numbers will increase to a total of 371 in both sometime period.
+In addition, there is a need to consider new housing developments in the catchment area and the princhildren that will arise from these.
+The number of primary school-aged children resulting from the developments is shown in the table below: School Proposed housing developments in Equivalent number of the catchment area to 2026 children Y Graig 397 67 - 143 Talwrn 6 1 - 2 Evidence suggests that every household in Anglesey has an average of 0.17 children of primary school-age.
 Multiplying the number of housing developments by 0.17, gives an estimate of the number of additional children to be educated at that particular school.
 However, in the Tudur ward, there is an average of 0.36 primary school-aged children per house and this could result in a total of 145 pupils from the new housing developments.
-Although the proposed housing developments are contained in the Joint Local Development Plan, there are a number of factors that affect whether these proposed developments will proceed in the planning process.
-Firstly need to be assessed to determine whether the proposed development(s) would meet the requirements permission and then, whether planning permission (valid for 5 years) would be granted.
-It follows that the
+Although the proposed housing developments are contained in the Joint Local Development Plan, there are a number Although the proposed housing developments are contained in the Joint Local Development Plan, there are a number of factors that affect whether these proposed developments will proceed in the planning process.
+Firstly, they would need to be assessed to determine whether the proposed development(s) would meet the requirements for planning permission and then, whether planning permission (valid for 5 years) would be granted.
+It follows that the number of